 Exotic Island Resort, Malapascua

-This is Malapascua’s oldest dive centre, and its team was the first to discover the island’s legendary thresher sharks.
+Exotic Island Resort is Malapascua’s longest-running dive centre, and its team was the first to discover the island’s legendary thresher sharks.
 For visitors, this adds up to unparalleled local knowledge and seamless diving service from a passionate team, plus excellent facilities with all that you’ll need to make the most of your time in the water.
 When you aren’t out exploring, Exotic Island Resort’s facilities make it an ideal place for rest and relaxation - with surprisingly spacious and bright rooms, an on-site day spa, and delicious dining from a highly acclaimed international restaurant, and delicious coffee from the island’s top reviewed cafe.

 Ocean Vida